ivansergeev/gfxp/README.md

 ```
 gfxp.set('dot-1')
 ```
-or the inverted version, just add an `i` at the end, for example:
+or the inverted version (with transformation), just add an `i` at the end, for example:
 ```
 gfxp.set('dot-1i')
 ```